 NICK PARK is a four-times Academy Award winning director, animator and writer.
 He is best known as the creator of Wallace and Gromit.

-The World Land Trust (WLT) is delighted to announce that Martin Kiszko will be joining Bill Oddie and Simon Barnes on the panel of judges for the Trust's limerick competition.
+Martin worked with The World Land Trust (WLT) and was delighted to join Bill Oddie and Simon Barnes on the panel of judges for the Trust's limerick competition.

 The second book of green poems.
-It's almost complete and looking for sponsors, publishers and collaborators.
+It's almost complete and looking for sponsors, a visionary publisher and collaborators.

 Green Poems went to Bollywood!
 Martin performed at the National Centre for the Performing Arts, India.
 'You were a great hit!'
-Anil Dharker, Mumbai Literature Festival.
+Anil Dharker.'

 It’s very green and it’s out there!!
 Green Poems enhanced version ebook featuring performances now available on iTunes: